Bira/octopus-carnival/_posts/2019-08-07-on-warhammer-40k.md

 I come at this from a different direction.
 At the core of my thinking about Warhammer 40.000 is the fact that this setting is _utterly ridiculous_, and any material I write about it will hold that idea within its heart.
-The Imperium are a bunch of spaze nazis whose outlook, equipment, and strategies are entirely oriented towards what would make the best heavy metal album cover.
-Their claims to be the only alternative to the end of humanity or even of the universe are entirely bunk.
+The Imperium are a bunch of space nazis whose outlook, equipment, and strategies are entirely oriented towards what would make the best heavy metal album cover.
+Their claims that they are the only alternative to the end of humanity or even of the universe are entirely bunk.
 I will _never, ever_ take them the least bit seriously or picture them in a sympathetic light.
 They will never be better than a joke in my book.

 The same goes for pretty much everyone else, though they likely prefer to pose for album covers in different music genres[^3].